Bo Frese

 The same pattern.
 Every time.

-The current organisation is perfectly built to create the results it gets now — problems included.
+Your current organisation is perfectly built to create the results it gets now — problems included.

 — Bo Frese